 Caserio takes on a lot of responsibility in New England, as Bill Belichick obviously has other responsibilities to worry about during the season.
 Caserio may be playing the waiting game (along with the two Coordinators) for Belichick to retire, but Green Bay would certainly be seen as an elite job.
 He also could possibly lure Josh McDaniels or Matt Patricia as a package deal.

 It may be difficult to convince DeCosta to leave Baltimore.
 It is assumed that DeCosta is Ozzie Newsome’s heir apparent, but some of his luster has been lost in the recent years as the Ravens have struggled to take a significant step forward.
 However, he has a long track record of success to support his candidacy.

 The Vikings have been the best drafting team in the NFL over the past few seasons.
 They’ve seemingly made all the right moves, and Paton has been GM Rick Spielman’s right-hand man.
 He’s certainly proved an ability to identify defensive talent.

 While the Ted Thompson era has been a very good one, I believe it’s time to look towards other options.
 There are plenty of good candidates, but choosing the next General Manager will be the most important decision facing the Packers for the last portion of Aaron Rodgers’ career.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig